elifyagmurduran/elifyagmurduran/README.md

 ## working on... 🔭

-    🐈 an android calculator app with java, to demonstrate how tdd techniques work
+    🐈 an android note taking app with java

+    🐈 a tdd experiments in python repository.

-    🐈 an opendatahub api project - coming soon
+    🐈 a generating chart by pulling data from opendatahub api project

     🐈 video essays for my youtube channel